 If you can find a paid internship in your field of study then you can satisfy both needs at once.
 Paid internships can offer an entry-level hourly rate, as well as résumé-worthy experience.
 The only problem is that paid internships can be competitive, making them harder to find and get.

 How to Find a Paid Internship

 Before you start searching for paid internships, make a list of 10 companies you would love to work for after graduation.
 Interning at one of your dream companies might give you an advantage when you apply for a position after graduation.
 Many large corporations have dedicated resources for students looking for paid internships and post-grad opportunities.
 For example, those studying business or marketing can apply for Discover's paid internship program.

 The key is to apply early and often.
 For internships that remain open all year long, try applying each semester to increase your odds of acceptance.
 There are several websites devoted to internship searches, such as Internships.com, WayUp.com and Youtern.com.

 Which Choice Is Right For You?

 Should you pick a part-time job, unpaid internship or paid internship?
 If you're looking to boost your résumé and gain deeper career experience, then an internship could be the right path for you.
-But, if you need help paying for expenses or want extra spending money, then a part-time position might be the better choice.
+But, if you need help paying for expenses or want extra spending money, then you might want to consider a part-time position or a paid internship.